my-name-is-samael/BeamJoy/README.md

 - Complete arena and starting positions editor for admins and selected players.
 - Reputation rewards for participation and winning, highly customizable.

+#### Tag Duo

+- Duo gamemode with public visible lobbies
+- Reputation rewards for tagging your opponent, highly customizable.

 ### Tech (for developers)

 - Built-in developer-friendly framework for scenarios and events.
 - Improved communication limits between server and clients.
 - Per-feature managers.
-- Built-in developer-friendly window drawing system (builders).
+- Reworked developer-friendly IMGUI drawing system.
 - Per-model cache system with auto-requesting on changes.
 - Internationalization system for clients, server, and server-client communications.
 - File-system DAO layer easily replaceable to migrate to (No)SQL database systems.